ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Wark, McKenzie. *A Hacker Manifesto*.
 Cambridge, MA: Harvard UP, 2004.
 Print.

 Wark, McKenzie. *Gamer Theory*.
 Cambridge, Mass.: Harvard UP, 2007.
 Print.

+Wiener, Norbert. *Cybernetics: Control and Communication in the Animal and the Machine*.
+New York: Wiley, 1948.
+Print.

+Wiener, Norbert. *The Human Use of Human Beings: Cybernetics and Society*.
+2nd ed.
+Garden City, New York: Doubleday, 1954.
+Print.

 Williams, Sam. *Free as in Freedom (2.0): Richard Stallman and the Free Software Revolution*.
 2nd ed.
 Boston, MA: Free Software Foundation, 2010.
 Print.